huahaiy/talks/conj2018/PITCHME.md

 - There are weaknesses for both data-driven and symbolic approaches.
 - The data driven approach rely on the quality of data, so an adversary can feed such system bad data to defeat or confuse the system.
-There are many papers in image processing demonstrating some human undetectable changes, for example, tweak a few pixels, can lead DL based vision system to give complete wrong results.
+There are many papers in image processing demonstrating this.
+For example, adding some human undetectable changes, such as these noises, can lead DL based vision system to give completely wrong answer.
--
+- In the chatbot world, an example is Microsoft's Tay chatbot, it was shutdown within 24 hours of its release to the world, because it started to spew hate speeches due to bad data some users feed to it.
+- Because the only way to change data-driven system is to feed it data, it is often very difficult for the creator of such systems to make the system behave as desired.
+- These problems are by design and are unlikely to be fixable without the help of some symbolic approach.
+- On the other hand, purely symbolic systems can often be brittle or rigid if the developers are not careful.
+- It is very hard to develop very good symbolic systems, because it is difficult for human to think like a machine, e.g. to be self consistent, to be aware of consequences of change in far away places.
+- Of course, in principle, these are fixable if the developer is really good and put in a lot of effort.
+- But in practice, these weaknesses have prevented traditional AI to realize their potentials.

++++

-+++ DL is fooled
+### DL is fooled

 ![Panda](asset/img/fool-dl.png)

++++

-+++ Gibbon
+### Gibbon

 ![Gibbon](asset/img/gibbon.png)

 ---

 ### Two Roads to Integration

 - Extract symbols out of sub-symbolic, then put symbols back